ctf-wiki/ctf-wiki/README.md

 Although **CTF Wiki** mainly revolves around **CTF**, it is not strictly limited to **CTF** topics.
 In the future, **CTF Wiki** will include

 - Tools used in security research
-- Security in the national level
+- Increased discussion of security in the world

 In addition, given the following two points